Fourth Industrial Revolution: 3D printing

 The Fourth Industrial Revolution is said to have extensive dependency on 3D printing technology.
 Some advantages of 3D printing for industry are that 3D printing can print many geometric structures, as well as simplify the product design process.
 It is also relatively environmentally friendly.
 In low-volume production, it can also decrease lead times and total production costs.
 Moreover, it can increase flexibility, reduce warehousing costs and help the company towards the adoption of a mass customisation business strategy.
 In addition, 3D printing can be very useful for printing spare parts and installing it locally, therefore reducing supplier dependence and reducing the supply lead time.

-The determining factor is the pace of change.
-The correlation of the speed of technological development and, as a result, socio-economic and infrastructural transformations with human life allows one to state a qualitative leap in the speed of development, which marks a transition to a new time era.

 Smart sensors

 Sensors and instrumentation drive the central forces of innovation, not only for Industry 4.0 but also for other "smart" megatrends, such as smart production, smart mobility, smart homes, smart cities, and smart factories.

-Smart sensors are devices, which generate the data and allow further functionality from self-monitoring and self-configuration to condition monitoring of complex processes.
+Smart sensors are devices which generate the data and allow further functionality from self-monitoring and self-configuration to condition monitoring of complex processes.
 With the capability of wireless communication, they reduce installation effort to a great extent and help realise a dense array of sensors.

 The importance of sensors, measurement science, and smart evaluation for Industry 4.0 has been recognised and acknowledged by various experts and has already led to the statement "Industry 4.0: nothing goes without sensor systems."